michaelcloran/my-dungeon/README.md

-The link to the Heroku applictaion is: https://my-dungeon-4d54eec58a64.herokuapp.com/ It should be noted that sometimes the application stalls which i think is a connection problem with Heroku as it work in VSCode and when I open a Heroku console and type python3 run.py it works.
+The link to the Heroku applictaion is: https://my-dungeon-4d54eec58a64.herokuapp.com/ It should be noted that sometimes the application stalls which i think is a connection problem with Heroku as it works in VSCode and when I open a Heroku console and type python3 run.py it works.
 I think its todo with the number of connections allowed at once?